10 Finance and Accounting Skills

 It’s important for financial professionals to understand the relationship between a company’s fiscal behavior and marketplace demands.

-Candidates who can exercise an understanding of the business world as well as an interest in the trends shaping the industry are well-placed to get ahead in the year’s top finance jobs.
+Candidates who can exercise an understanding of the business world as well as an interest in the trends shaping the industry are well-placed to get ahead in the year's in-demand finance and accounting jobs.

 10. Capacity for innovation